 Over 20 organizations acted in solidarity in opposition to the transfer of public wealth to private investors.
 Over 100 people signed on to our statement in the first few days it was live.
 In a moment when our mayor was taking residents to court to deny them access to the details of the TIF district, we won: both in court and in city council.
 The documents were released to the public, and a citizens’ commission was established to vet the deal.

 Today Richmond For All is a member-funded and member-governed organizing community.
 We don’t live single-issue lives and we don’t pick single-issue fights.
 Through collectivized resources we have power to choose the fights that represent our lived experiences.
-We launched our formal membership program in September 2019 and will host our first all-member meeting in January of 2020, and our first Board elections in January of 2021.
+We launched our formal membership program in September 2019, hosted our first all-member meeting in January of 2020, and our first Board elections in January of 2021.

 We rise together.